Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 ### Needs of the game

 The game defines how the particles will be used and in Star Of Anarchy they will take two major roles:
-- Explosion of any type of objects (spaceships, asteroids, projectils)
+- Explosion of any type of objects (spaceships, asteroids, projectiles)
-- Damage indicator on the player depending of it's health
+- Damage indicator on the player depending on its health

-This mean that there is no complexe behavior with them but the engine must be capable of drawing a lot of them at the same time.
+This mean that there is no complex behavior with them but the engine must be capable of drawing a lot of them at the same time.

 Here is the list of wanted behaviors:
 - Displaying sprites